datastackacademy/data-engineering-101/week_1/ep3/README.md

 We recommend the flow of:
 1. Making the repo and files locally
 2. Activating the virtual environment and installing requirements
+3. Initialize a Git Repository
-3. Writing, saving, and commiting changes to the local files
+4. Writing, saving, and commiting changes to the local files
-4. Creating a remote repository on GitHub and pushing the local repository to it
+5. Creating a remote repository on GitHub and pushing the local repository to it

 Steps 3 and 4 will be repeated for as long as you're working on the project.
 We'll look at all the steps in more detail below.